rellerreller/ginger-apache2/README.md

 ## Build the Disk Images

 ### Clone the Repository

-Clone the ginger-apache2 repository and create a target directory within the repository directory to store the disk images.
+Clone the ginger-apache2 repository, and from within the ginger-apache2 directory create a target directory to store the disk images.
 Execute the code below.

 ```
 git clone https://github.com/rellerreller/ginger-apache2